noarchwastaken/vpn_killer/README.md

 If you run Android 9 or later, turn on **Always-on VPN** and **Block connections without VPN** in your system VPN settings.

 Be aware that this will break split-tunneling (a.k.a.
 Per-app proxy).

+Or you can use [Tor Browser](https://www.torproject.org/), which relies on an internal Tor for proxy, and cannot make connections without it.